ul-gh/bms_gateway/README.md

 has found widespread adoption for Low-Voltage (LV) Li-Ion battery energy storage systems (BESS).

-This is intended for (massive) parallel operation of multiple Low-Voltage Lithium-Ion-Batteries which do not supply a paralleling option by default.
+This is intended for (massive) parallel operation of one or more Low-Voltage Lithium-Ion-Batteries which do not supply a paralleling option by default, and/or for parallel operation of multiple LV battery inverters connected to one or more batteries.

 Battery data is also published via MQTT telemetry for keeping track of system state and for system control.

 This also allows for easy control of instantaneous influx and outgoing power